The Upper Engadine

 Towns in the Upper Engadine

-St. Moritz is the largest and most luxury town in the Upper Engadine.
+St. Moritz is the largest and most luxurious town in the Upper Engadine.
 Fine dining, exclusive shopping and superb hotels can be found here.
 The natural surroundings of the town are magnificent.
 The three lakes in this area make for a varied scenery.

 Other somewhat larger towns are Celerina, Samedan, Pontresina and Zuoz.

 Must do's in the Upper Engadine

 The absolute best way to travel to or from the Upper Engadine is by Glacier Express or Bernina Express.
 Besides that, your focus should be on hiking in Summer and Winter sports in Winter.
 The panoramic trail from Muottas Muragl is a good option, but there's a lot of routes to choose from.

 Do include at least one viewing point, like Mount Corvatsch.
 Another example is Diavolezza on the Bernina Pass, offering a view of the Piz Bernina, the highest mountain in Graubünden, and its surrounding glaciers.
 Piz Nair and Muottas Muragl are good options too.